Emkayint/west-african-horoscope/README.md

 ## Installation

 * Use any internet browser preffered updated version
-* Make sure you have internet conneection
+* Make sure you have internet connection

 ## Usage